 George A. Kiraz, PhD

 George A. Kiraz is the founder and director of Beth Mardutho.
 He founded Beth Mardutho in 1992 as an institution dedicated to furthering the study of Syriac and the Syriac tradition throughout the world.
-He has personally directed many projects through Beth Mardutho, and his own personal library forms a significant portion of the Beth Mardutho Research Library.
-George has taught Syriac in Princeton, Rutgers, and the POLIS Institute (Jerusalem).
+He has personally conceived and directed many projects at the institute, and his own personal library forms a significant portion of the Beth Mardutho Research Library.
+George has taught Syriac at Princeton University, Rutgers, and the POLIS Institute (Jerusalem).
+He received a fellowship at the Institute for Advanced Study in 2017-2018 and is a current Research Associate.
 He has an MPhil and PhD in Computational Linguistics from the University of Cambridge, where he wrote his thesis on computing the morphology of Arabic and Syriac.

 James E. Walters, PhD